SAF 2205™ is a duplex (austenitic-ferritic) stainless steel characterized by:

 Laboratory tests have shown that SAF 2205™ possesses good resistance to stress corrosion cracking in environments containing hydrogen sulphide.
 This has also been confirmed by available operating experience.

-In accordance with NACE MR 0175, solution annealed and cold-worked UNS S31803 (SAF 2205™) is acceptable for use at any temperature up to 450 °F (232 °C) in sour environments, if the partial pressure of hydrogen sulphide does not exceed 0.3 psi (0.02 bar), the proof strength of the material is not greater than 160 ksi (Rp0.2 <1100 MPa), and its hardness is not greater than HRC 36.
+In accordance with NACE MR0175/ISO 15156 solution annealed and cold-worked SAF 2205™ is acceptable for use at any temperature up to 450°F (232°C) in sour environments, if the partial pressure of hydrogen sulphide does not exceed 0.3 psi (0.02 bar) and its hardness is not greater than HRC 36.
+In the solution annealed and rapidly cooled condition SAF 2205™ is acceptable for use at any temperature up to 450°F (232°C) in sour environments, if the partial pressure of hydrogen sulphide does not exceed 1.5 psi (0.1 bar).

-Figure 9 shows the results of stress corrosion cracking tests at room temperature in a NACE solution with hydrogen sulphide.
+Figure 9 shows the results of stress corrosion cracking tests at room temperature in NACE TM 01777 test solution A with hydrogen sulphide.
 The high resistance of SAF 2205™ is shown in the figure by the fact that very high stresses, about 1.1 times the 0.2% proof strength, are required to induce stress corrosion cracking.
 The resistance of welded joints is slightly lower.
 The ferritic chromium steel ASTM 410 fails at considerably lower stress.

-SAF 2205™ is a member of the family of modern duplex stainless steels whose chemical composition is balanced in such a way that the reformation of austenite in the heat-affected zone adjacent to the weld takes place quickly.
+SAF 2205™ is a member of the family of modern duplex stainless steels whose chemical composition is balanced in such a way that the reformation of austenite in the heat-affected zone, adjacent to the weld, takes place quickly.
 This results in a microstructure that gives corrosion properties and toughness roughly equal to that of the parent metal.
-Testing according to ASTM A262 PRE (Strauss test) constitutes no problem for welded joints in SAF 2205™, which pass without reservation.
+Testing according to ASTM A262 PRE (Strauss´ test) presents no problems for welded joints in SAF 2205™, which pass without reservations.

 In the same way as the resistance to pitting can be related to the chromium, molybdenum and nitrogen contents of the steel, so can the resistance to crevice corrosion.
 SAF 2205™ possesses better resistance to crevice corrosion than steels of the ASTM 316L type.

-Steels of the ASTM 316 type are attacked by erosion-corrosion if exposed to flowing media containing highly abrasive, solid particles, e.g. sand, or to media with very high flow velocities.
-Its combination of high hardness and good corrosion resistance enables SAF 2205™ to displays very good resistance under such conditions.
+Steels of the ASTM 316 type are attacked by erosion corrosion if exposed to flowing media containing highly abrasive solid particles, e.g. sand, or to media with very high flow velocities.
+Under such conditions SAF 2205™ displays very good resistance because of its combination of high hardness and good corrosion resistance.

 SAF 2205™ possesses higher strength and better corrosion resistance than ordinary austenitic stainless steels.
-It, therefore, also possesses better fatigue strength under corrosive conditions than such steels.
+Consequently, SAF 2205, has considerably better fatigue strength under corrosive conditions than such steels.

-In rotary bending fatigue tests in a 3% NaCl solution (pH = 7; 40 °C (104 °F); 6000 rpm), the following results were obtained.
-The tabulated values indicate the stress required to bring about rupture after 2 * 107 cycles.
+In rotary bending, fatigue tests in a 3% NaCl solution (pH = 7; 40°C (104°F); 6000 rpm), the following results were obtained.
+The values shown indicate the stress required to bring about rupture after 2 * 107 cycles.

 Forms of supply